The information in this article is up to date for tax year 2026 (returns filed in 2027).

 Head of Household status is for single folks who care for a qualifying person and meet certain IRS rules.
 It gives you a better standard deduction and lower tax rates than filing as Single, which is a sweet deal!

-Who qualifies as a qualifying person for Head of Household?
+Who qualifies to file as Head of Household?

 What are the benefits of filing as Head of Household?